jasonstorey3/startup/README.md

 pwd shows you where you are at currently

 got to bootstrap website to see how you can implement different styles

+make sure css file is in same folder

+can go to differnt inserts and find an embed html code